Wearing Too Many Hats and Burning Out: How to Stop

 Day 3: Calculate Waste

-Take all your hours in the $15–50/hour category.
-Multiply by your actual hourly rate (your annual revenue ÷ 2,080 hours).
+Take all your hours in the $15–50/hour category and multiply them by your actual hourly rate (your annual revenue ÷ 2,080 hours).
 That’s what you’re losing every week.

 Day 4: Identify Elimination Targets

-List your top 3 lowest-value tasks that consume the most time.
-These are your first targets.
-Don’t try to fix everything — just identify the worst offenders.
+List your top three lowest-value tasks that consume the most time.
+These are your first targets—don’t try to fix everything, just identify the worst offenders.

 Day 5: Choose Automation OR Delegation

-For each task, ask: Can software do this?
-If yes, that’s automation.
-If no, that’s delegation.
+For each task, ask a simple question: can software do this?
+If yes, that’s a candidate for automation; if not, it belongs in delegation.

 Email sorting/filtering?
 Automation.